jondarrer/homebridge-plugin-warmup/README.md

 Changes to the temperature create a temperature override for the current setting.
 Length of the override defaults to 60 Minutes ( or the duration setting).

 ## Mode Setting

+Any temperature change will cause a 60 minute override at that temperature.
+However, you can also adjust mode:

 | Setting | Effect                                                  |
 | ------- | ------------------------------------------------------- |